jonathanng1122/pomodoro/readme.md

 # Remain
 Sounds like a game, this is a prodo app that measures the time you have left.

-Trying out yarn in the client react folder

-Note: If you need to change the pusher credentials, change 2 spots: './client/.env' and './config.js'
+ - realtime (syncs across multiple devices)
+ - live updates
+ - user authentication
+ - mobile friendly
+ - PWA

 # Technologies
 Using React, Redux, Typescript, Node, Express, MongoDB and Pusher.

+# Setting up this project
+## Installing dependencies
+ 1. `npm install`
+ 2. `cd client && yarn install && cd ../`
+## Starting the project
+ 3. `npm start`
+ 4. `cd client && yarn start`

+Note: If you need to change the pusher credentials, change 2 spots: './client/.env' and './config.js' (in fact you need these config files to run this app)

 ## for config.js
 ```